Launching Software As A Service (SaaS) In China

+Check out our article: The 6 Keys to SaaS Success In China

-Like most of its online activity, China regulates its online environment more strictly than in the rest of the world.
+Like most of its online activity, China regulates its online environment more strictly than the rest of the world.
 To even create a company website, you need licensing, registration, and authorization from the government.
-So setting up a web-based Software as a Service (SaaS) product is possible for a foreign company, but requires some assistance, additional steps and considerations:
+So setting up a web-based Software as a Service (SaaS) product, or a Platform as a Service (PaaS) is possible for a foreign company but requires some assistance, additional steps and considerations:

 Legal Compliance

-Like all online enterprises in China, there is a sea of constantly changing laws regulating the online space.
+Like all online enterprises in China, there is a sea of constantly evolving laws regulating the online space.
 Our account managers at AppInChina stay abreast of the legal landscape and assist our clients with changes as soon as they are issued.
 Here are the most basic requirements for most SaaS enterprises in Mainland China:

 Licensing for SaaS in China